apmckinlay/natureapp/trees/shrubcinque.md

 Related bushes with flowers of various colors (white, pink, red) are often grown in home gardens.

 **Did you know?** Stands of Shrubby Cinquefoil provide cover for mule deer, game birds, and small mammals.
-They’re an important nesting site for songbirds.
+They're an important nesting site for songbirds.